 The museum's art collection spans five centuries of American masterworks from early American to current day and is enhanced by temporary exhibitions.
 A rare Frank Lloyd Wright-designed house was preserved and relocated to the museum grounds in 2015.
 Crystal Bridges offers public programs including lectures, performances, classes, and teacher development opportunities.
 Some 300,000 school children have participated in the school visit program, which provides educational experiences for school groups at no cost to the schools.
 More than five miles of walking and biking trails add to the experience of art, architecture, and nature.

 In 2020, Crystal Bridges opened a satellite location, the Momentary, focusing on contemporary visual and performing arts.
 The Momentary also welcomes all with free admission.

 Building on Crystal Bridges' success in sharing masterworks of American art from its Arkansas location, Alice Walton established the Art Bridges Foundation in 2017 to expand access to American art across the nation, especially in rural and small to mid-sized communities where museums often struggle.

 Art Bridges’ goal is to get art out of vaults and in front of people across the country.
 It has its own art collection, and it also partners with museums with vast collections to share art with institutions throughout the US.
-To date, Art Bridges has worked with 170 organizations in 46 states, funding 400+ projects that have reached more than 2.4 million people.
+As Alice notes, "Outstanding artworks are in museum vaults and private collections; let’s make that art available to everyone."